WieeRd/questionable/README.md

 Learn more at <https://github.com/WieeRd/questionable>
 ```

-## 1. Don't Ask For Help, Ask a Question
+## 1. Don't Ask for Help, Ask a Question

 > Can anyone help me with ABC?
 > Is there anyone who uses ABC?